simonesilvestroni/m2m-website/_posts/2023-01-10-simplifying-reaper.md

   - 'reaper'
   - 'daw'
   - 'digital audio workstation'
-description: "How I managed to simplify REAPER for my own good while helping another producer with his transition from Logic."
+description: "Helping another producer with his transition from Logic made me value a simpler REAPER for my own good."
-excerpt: 'While helping another producer transitioning from Logic to REAPER, I realized how I enjoyed the process of simplifying my workflow as well.'
 ---
 I'm going to be quick and straight to the point: no matter how much experience I have with the software, I've found the act of removing custom keyboard shortcuts and turning them into a new toolbar very refreshing.